 The examiner will ask the candidate questions on the following aspects from the list of performed songs (excluding study list, if any).

 The examiner will ask four questions on the following aspects.
-The questions include knowledge of the previous grades.
-The following are add-ons.

-- The notes, rests, signs, terms, and titles of the songs - Key or tonality - Knowledge of other works by the composer - · Knowledge about the orchestration, arrangement and special feature of the songs
+- The notes, rests, signs, terms, and titles of songs - Keys or tonalities in which the pieces are written or songs are sung